GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/05-message-input.md

     )
 }
 ```

-NOTE: The transformer should be set before the view is rendered to make sure that the new style was applied.
+Note: The transformer should be set before the View is rendered to make sure that the new style was applied.